-- Ensure the name and telephone number of the person to whom complaints can be made is clearly visible at the service. - Ensure information about our Dealing with Complaints Policy is easily accessible to all families. - Treat all grievances and complaints seriously and as a priority. - Ensure grievances and complaints remain confidential. - Ensure grievances and complaints reflect procedural fairness and natural justice. - Discuss the issue with the complainant within 24 hours of receiving the verbal or written complaint. - Investigate and document the grievance or complaint fairly and impartially.
+- Ensure the name and telephone number of the person to whom complaints can be made is clearly visible at the service. - Ensure information about our Dealing with Complaints Policy is easily accessible to all families, visitors and volunteers. - Treat all grievances and complaints seriously and as a priority. - Ensure grievances and complaints remain confidential. - Ensure grievances and complaints reflect procedural fairness and natural justice. - Discuss the issue with the complainant within 24 hours of receiving the verbal or written complaint. - Investigate and document the grievance or complaint fairly and impartially. - Provide details of an outcome following an investigation if required.